 All required forms mentioned in this Handbook can be found in REGISTRATION AND FORMS.

-Membership Fees: a membership fee of $400 per rower is due at the start of the season unless other arrangements have been made with the FHE Crew board.
-Please contact either the FHE Crew Booster Board President or Treasurer with your request for scholarships.
+Membership Fees: Membership fees are due at the start of the season unless other arrangements have been made with the FHE Crew board.
+Please contact either the FHE Crew Board President or Treasurer with your request for scholarships.
 The FHPS “Pay-to-Participate” fee is NOT included in this fee and that money is due to the athletic office prior to the beginning of the season.

 “Pay-to-Participate” Fee: The participation fee is money that goes directly to the athletic office.
 It is required to be paid by all rowers and is due prior to the beginning of Spring practicing.